peelmicro/dot-net-core-react-redux-advanced/README.md

 - Autorun Tests with Pupperteer using WebHostBuilder
 - Create a fake protected .Net Core cookie to test authenticated routes
 - Test .NET Core Api requests using Pupperteer Sharp
-- Use of C# Anonymous Methods to simplify the execution of API request tests
+- Use C# Anonymous Methods to simplify the execution of API request tests
-- Use of Travis CI for Continuous Integration
+- Use Travis CI for Continuous Integration
-- Use of Appveyor for Continuous Integration
+- Use Appveyor for Continuous Integration
+- Use Amazon S3 to store images with Presigned URL

 ## Travis CI issue
 - Please notice that currently tests are not executed on Travis CI Linux properly although they do on Travis CI OSX.